-A business concern with over 500 employees can only qualify for a PPP loan if it meets SBA's alternative size standard as of March 27, 2020.
-To qualify under the alternative size standard, a dealership must have: (1) a maximum tangible net worth not more than \$15 million; and (2) an average net income after federal income taxes (excluding any carry-over losses) for the two full fiscal years before the date of the PPP application of not more than \$5 million.
+A business concern with over 500 employees can only qualify for a PPP loan if it met SBA's alternative size standard as of 3/27/20.
+To qualify under the alternative size standard, a dealership must have had: (1) a maximum tangible net worth not more than \$15 million; and (2) an average net income after federal income taxes (excluding any carry-over losses) for the two full fiscal years before the date of the PPP application of not more than \$5 million.